 - Furthermore, applying character limits to strings can help ensure translations are kept to a certain length.

-- Translators can generate dynamic Visual Context from within the CAT Tool by clicking Generate document with the latest [language] translations button once they save translations.
+- Translators can generate dynamic Visual Context from within the CAT Tool by clicking the Generate document with the latest [language] translations button once they save translations.

 - When translations are complete, download the published translations to your local drive.

-- If the IDML file is used as a a native file format for a PDF document, we recommend including a post-translation step for desktop publishing (DTP) into your localization process.
+- If the IDML file is used as a native file format for a PDF document, we recommend including a post-translation step for desktop publishing (DTP) into your localization process.
 This is an important step to produce a correctly formatted, localized PDF file.
 DTP takes place outside of the Smartling platform; typically it is carried out directly in InDesign.

 You or your design resource can open the file with all links intact and, if needed, save it in the native Adobe InDesign (.indd) format for production.